rundb/dictofun/firmware/src/lib/ble_fts/README.md

 If operation is successful, device shall ASAP provide information about the file in JSON format through the `File info` characteristic.
 Command format: byte 0 - opcode, bytes 1..8 contain the file ID in little endian format.

-TODO: specify way to signal error to the host (f.e. if file doesn't exist)

 ##### Opcode 0x03 - Request file data

 If operation is successful, device shall ASAP start sending the contents of the file using `File data` characteristic.
 It will send the whole file, so it's a host's responsibility to figure out the size of the data to expect